Paleocene: Birds

-According to DNA studies, modern birds (Neornithes) rapidly diversified following the extinction of the other dinosaurs in the Paleocene, and nearly all modern bird lineages can trace their origins to this epoch with the exception of fowl and the paleognaths.
-This was one of the fastest diversifications of any group, probably fueled by the diversification of fruit-bearing trees and associated insects, and the modern bird groups had likely already diverged within 4 million years of the K–Pg extinction event.
+According to DNA studies, modern birds (Neornithes) rapidly diversified following the extinction of the other dinosaurs in the Paleocene, and nearly all modern bird lineages can trace their origins to this epoch with the exception of fowl and palaeognaths.
+This was one of the fastest diversifications of any group, probably fueled by the diversification of fruit-bearing trees and associated insects, and the modern bird groups had likely already diverged within four million years of the K–Pg extinction event.
 However, the fossil record of birds in the Paleocene is rather poor compared to other groups, limited globally to mainly waterbirds such as the early penguin Waimanu.
-The earliest arboreal crown group bird known is Tsidiiyazhi, a mousebird dating to around 62 mya.
+The earliest arboreal crown group bird known is Tsidiiyazhi, a mousebird dating to around 62 Ma.
 The fossil record also includes early owls such as the large Berruornis from France, and the smaller Ogygoptynx from the United States.

 Almost all archaic birds (any bird outside Neornithes) went extinct during the K–Pg extinction event, although the archaic Qinornis is recorded in the Paleocene.
 Their extinction may have led to the proliferation of neornithine birds in the Paleocene, and the only known Cretaceous neornithine bird is the waterbird Vegavis, and possibly also the waterbird Teviornis.

 In the Mesozoic, birds and pterosaurs exhibited size-related niche partitioning—no known Late Cretaceous flying bird had a wingspan greater than 2 m nor exceeded a weight of 5 kg, whereas contemporary pterosaurs ranged from 2–10 m, probably to avoid competition.
 Their extinction allowed flying birds to attain greater size, such as pelagornithids and pelecaniformes.
 The Paleocene pelagornithid Protodontopteryx was quite small compared to later members, with a wingspan of about 1 m, comparable to a gull.
 On the archipelago-continent of Europe, the flightless bird Gastornis was the largest herbivore at 2 m tall for the largest species, possibly due to lack of competition from newly emerging large mammalian herbivores which were prevalent on the other continents.
 The carnivorous terror birds in South America have a contentious appearance in the Paleocene with Paleopsilopterus, though the first definitive appearance is in the Eocene.